 Woodstock: The Oral History is the definitive, electrifying account of the rock festival that shook the world and defined a generation.
 This 40th anniversary edition is an update of Joel’s original 1989 book, including a new foreword by the two principal Woodstock producers and an updated where-are-they-now section.

 The book is based on more than 60 face-to-face interviews conducted during 1988 and 1989 of producers, performers, doctors, cops, neighbors, shopkeepers, and others who — by design or circumstance — became part of the event.
-Recordings of Joel’s original interviews are now part of the The Rock and Roll Hall of Fame Library and Archives.
+Recordings of Joel’s original interviews are now housed in the Rock and Roll Hall of Fame Library and Archives in Cleveland, Ohio.

 The rest, as they say, is history.